When I set up a brand-new Android TV box, the first app I install is always the Downloader app.

 Every.
 Single.
 Time.

-You see, there are a few apps that aren’t available on the Google Play Store.
+Some apps aren’t available on the Google Play Store.
 The Downloader app is the easiest way to get around those restrictions and sideload them on your system.

 If you’re new to the Downloader app, don’t worry.
-I’m going to give you an in-depth tour in this article.
-I’ll also walk you through how to install it on your TV box or Android TV.
+I will give you an in-depth tour in this article and walk you through how to install it on your TV box or Android TV.

 What is the Downloader App for Android?

-Originally, the Downloader app wasn’t for Android at all.
-Way back in 2016, Elias from AFTVNews.com created it to install Kodi on his Amazon Fire TV.
+Initially, the Downloader app wasn’t for Android at all.
+In 2016, Elias from AFTVNews.com created it to install Kodi on his Amazon Fire TV.

-However there was no easy way to actually download it and get it on the device.
+However, there was no easy way to download and install it on the device.

 As I said at the beginning, I always install Downloader as my first app.
-The reason being that I can’t install any other app store, like Aptoide TV, directly through Google Play.
+This is because I can’t install any other app store, like Aptoide TV, directly through Google Play.
 Google doesn’t really allow competition on the Google Play Store.

 Google won’t let us download another app store directly.
 But they were nice enough to leave the Downloader app on the Play Store.